cal-cs184-student/sp22-project-webpages-cvachha/proj1/README.md

 ### Spring 2022

 ## Overview
-In this project, I implemented a rasterizer which displays and shades points, lines, triangles with image sampling methods.
+In this project, I implemented a rasterizer which displays and shades points, lines, and triangles with image sampling methods.
 I also implemented image texture mapping along with different pixel sampling methods.
-In addition, I also implemented level sampling which allows for rasterizing image textures at varying levels.
+In addition, I  implemented level sampling which allows for rasterizing image textures at varying levels.
 I find this project very interesting since I use Photoshop and am vaguely familiar with the terms rasterize or bicubic/bilinear sampling, and now after doing this project I have a better understanding of how that works.
 I have also heard of terms such as mipmaps, anti-aliasing, and level sampling used in game engines and game programming, so learning how it works and is implemented helps me gain a better understanding on how game rendering works.
 I also like that we learn multiple methods of sampling including thinking about space and time performance since those are essential in rendering graphics.
 I also 3D model in Blender and am familiar with using texture UV mapping on 3D meshes, so I found learning and implementing texture mapping to be very insightful on the mechanics of these software tools.

 ## Section I: Rasterization